Ash1708/Akash_Sports_Researcher/README.md

 * Documented methodologies, generated visualizations, and provided actionable insights to support data-driven decision-making.

-## Project 5: Vertical Play - Evaluating Market value of elite midfielders based on their ability to play vertical pass (https://github.com/Ash1708/Vertical-Play_Market-value-evaluation-of-soccer-players)
+## Project: Vertical Play - Evaluating Market value of elite midfielders based on their ability to play vertical pass (https://github.com/Ash1708/Vertical-Play_Market-value-evaluation-of-soccer-players)

 Research Question : To evaluate the vertical passing abilities of elite midfield soccer players using the metrics verticality and depth and investigate the correlation with market value.
 Data Collection   : The dataset for this study included Opta event data from 282 matches of the top French soccer league (Ligue 1) in season 2020/21, which provides the match sheet and detailed contextual information at the time of each event.